shinanna/Final_project/README.md

-# Tripadvisor NLP Analysis: a Sentiment Analysis and Wordcloud Vizualization on Restaurant Reviews
+# Tripadvisor NLP Analysis
+A Sentiment Analysis and Wordcloud Vizualization on Restaurant Reviews

 ## Define the subject